Skip to main content

 For technical implementation details and API reference, see the Custom Rules feature documentation.

 Let's start with something simple.
-Add this to your forge.yaml file:
+Create an AGENTS.md file in your project root:

 - Add error handling to all functions